 Where To Stay In Oahu

-📍 Pro Tip: If you're you choose to spend more than one week in Oahu and have a particular interest in surfing, snorkelling and / or hiking then it maybe worth looking into a split-stay in both Waikiki and the North Shore.
+If you’re you choose to spend more than one week in Oahu and have a particular interest in surfing, snorkelling and / or hiking then it may be worth looking into a split-stay in both Waikiki and the North Shore.
 This will prevent you from wanting to drive to / from Waikiki to the North Shore upwards of three times during your trip and instead allow you to spend more time exploring.

 Waikiki also has the largest range of accommodation options on the island.
 With something to suit all budgets and styles.